GLONET: Mercator's end-to-end neural Global Ocean forecasting system: Results

-Figure \ref{fig:depthrmse} shows the RMSE scores averaged over all lead times for each vertical level, highlighting variations in forecasting accuracy at different depths.
-This analysis reveals that, in terms of ocean currents, GLONET continues to perform well, with Xihe coming closer to GLONET’s performance in the upper levels, particularly within the mixed layer.
-For temperature, GLONET performs comparably to Xihe in the intermediate layers.
-However, GLONET diverges slightly from Xihe at the surface and bottom levels.
-This depth-dependent analysis provides valuable insights into the models' forecasting capabilities at different ocean vertical levels, illustrating their strengths and weaknesses across the vertical profile.
+Figure \ref{fig:depthrmse} shows the RMSE scores averaged over all lead times at each vertical level, highlighting variations in forecasting accuracy with depth.
+In terms of ocean currents, GLONET consistently outperforms Xihe across most depths, while at surface and mixed-layer depths, the performances are comparable.
+For temperature, GLONET and Xihe exhibit similar accuracies in the intermediate ocean layers, with slight differences at the surface and bottom levels.
+This depth-resolved evaluation provides a more detailed understanding of each model’s strengths and weaknesses across the vertical profile.

-In addition to the above analyses, the 10-day forecast accuracy is further evaluated by averaging RMSE across only the common depth levels shared by all models as shown in Figure \ref{fig:dayrmsed}.
-This analysis reveals that GLONET continues to perform well in predicting ocean currents, closely matching Xihe's accuracy within the mixed layer.
-For temperature, GLONET’s performance is similar to Xihe at intermediate depths, while Xihe shows slight advantages at the surface and the bottom layer.
+To ensure a fairer comparison given differences in vertical discretizations between models, RMSE scores are also averaged across the common depth levels shared by GLONET and Xihe, as shown in Figure \ref{fig:dayrmsed}.
+This analysis confirms that GLONET maintains strong performance for ocean currents throughout the forecast window.
+In terms of temperature, GLONET and Xihe perform similarly at intermediate depths, while Xihe shows a slight advantage near the surface and at the bottom layers.

 In addition to the analyses presented earlier, a complementary evaluation focusing on the spatial distribution of forecasting errors at the surface level is provided.
 This analysis aims to assess the regional variability of model performance, offering insights into how well GLONET and Xihe capture the spatial patterns of ocean dynamics.
 The spatial RMSE maps at the surface level, shown in Figure \ref{fig:maprmse}, reveal that both models, GLONET and Xihe, exhibit a broadly similar regional distribution of errors across all forecasted variables (U and V currents, temperature, and salinity).
 This consistency in spatial patterns suggests that the primary sources of forecasting error are shared between the models, likely driven by the underlying ocean dynamics and the challenges associated with accurately resolving certain high-variability regions, such as western boundary currents and equatorial zones.
 While the magnitude of RMSE varies, the spatial consistency underscores the difficulty of forecasting in these regions regardless of the modeling approach.